A Short-Cut For Finding Great Stocks That Can Make You Wealthy

 in the paper ‘Buffett’s Alpha’ by Frazzini, Kabiller, and Pedersen, the authors found that Warren Buffett “applies about 1.4X to 1.6X leverage” in his investments.
 That essentially means that he invests $140-$160 for each $100 he has.

-Typically, using financial leverage is a very risky proposition if not done right.
+Typically, using financial leverage is a hazardous proposition if not done right.
 Investors and businesses alike have lost vast fortunes from being too highly levered.
 Long Term Capital Management (LTCM) being one of the most infamous examples.

 That said, instead of having to borrow money for leverage and worry about margin calls, Buffett gets his leverage from using the “float” of his insurance subsidiaries at extremely low and at times, even negative rates.

-This is a big advantage that individual investors cannot recreate without incurring a good amount of additional risk.
+This is a big advantage that individual investors cannot recreate without incurring a great deal of additional risk.

 I would strongly advise readers to use caution before attempting to use any leveraged financial investments as one mistake could wipe out your entire account.